Implicit Bias of Policy Gradient in Linear Quadratic Control: Extrapolation to Unseen Initial States: Analysis of Implicit Bias

 \subsubsection{Implicit Bias in Optimal Control $\neq$ Euclidean Norm Minimization}

 A widely known fact is that in supervised learning, when labels are continuous (regression) and the training objective is underdetermined, gradient descent over linear predictors implicitly minimizes the Euclidean norm.
 That is, among all predictors minimizing the training objective, gradient descent converges to the one whose Euclidean norm is minimal (\cf~\citet{zhang2017understanding}).
 A perhaps surprising implication of \cref{prop:shift}, formalized by \cref{lem:min_norm,cor:no_euc_norm_min} below, is that an analogous phenomenon does \emph{not} take place in optimal control.
-In fact, the (unique) minimal Euclidean norm controller, among those minimizing the training cost, is the non-extrapolating $\Kminnorm$.
+In fact, among the controllers minimizing the training cost, the (unique) controller with minimal Euclidean norm is the non-extrapolating $\Kminnorm$.
 Thus, the extrapolation guarantee of \cref{prop:shift} implies that policy gradient over a linear controller does not implicitly minimize the Euclidean norm.
 This finding highlights that conventional wisdom regarding implicit bias in supervised learning cannot be blindly applied to optimal control.
-We hope it will encourage further research dedicated to implicit bias in optimal control.
+We hope it will encourage further research dedicated to implicit bias in optimal control.\footnote{ In particular, we do not exclude the possibility of policy gradient implicitly minimizing some complexity measure different from the Euclidean norm.
+We regard investigation of this prospect as an interesting avenue for future work. }

 \begin{lemma} Of all controllers minimizing the training cost, \ie~all $\Kbf \in \KK_\trainstates$ (\cref{eq:train_cost_minimizers}), the non-extrapolating $\Kminnorm$ is the unique one with minimal Euclidean norm. \end{lemma}